LIVING FOR GOD’S PURPOSE, PLEASURE, AND PRAISE

 Therefore, the king asked his wise men, saying, “What shall we do to Queen Vashti, according to law, because she did not obey the command of King Ahasuerus brought to her by the eunuchs?”
 (Esther 1:15 NKJV).

 The wise men answered the king, saying, “If it pleases the king, let a royal decree go out from him, and let it be recorded in the laws of the Persians and the Medes, so that it will not be altered, that Vashti shall come no more before King Ahasuerus; and let the king give her royal position to another who is better than she.”
 (Esther 1:19 NKJV).

-According to the counsel of the king’s wise men, a royal decree was written and issued against the proud Vashti forbidding her from ever coming into the King’s presence.
-Consequently, Vashti was deposed and her royal position and crown was given to Esther.
+According to the counsel of the king’s wise men, a royal decree was written and issued against the proud Vashti, forbidding her from ever coming into the King’s presence.
+Consequently, Vashti was deposed, and her royal position and crown were given to Esther.